 The heart of Notre Dame’s work is the dialogue between faith and reason and the education of young people.
 Consequently, the University is well positioned to assist the Church in the work of education of the faithful and evangelization of all.
 Recognizing that there are no easy answers, Notre Dame nonetheless commits itself to assisting in this work.
 The Office of Mission Engagement and Church Affairs will help lead this University commitment to leverage its intellectual resources to address practical and theoretical questions about passing on the faith.

-Strategy 3.1: Provide resources for evangelizing the millennial generation through the Catholic Media Project initiative.
+Strategy 3.1: Provide resources for evangelizing the millennial generation through Grotto Network.

 Strategy 3.2: Build the Notre Dame – Newman Center for Faith and Reason in Dublin, Ireland, and in so doing demonstrate how the Church can evangelize working professionals in a secularized, urban environment.